vaultdb/alchemy/src/main/cpp/pilot/test/phame/walkthrough.md

 GROUP BY age_cat, gender, race, ethnicity, zip;
 ```

+Our other major output is the population-level statistics over the denominator.
+This is a simple sum over all sites using the `phame_cohort_counts` table (described in [Population-Level Statistics](#population-level-statistics)).

 Implementation:
 * Start with data generator for testing the system.
 Generate these 4 tables automatically for several parties.
 * Implement these tests using JSON plan format.